Learning About Kidney Transplant Surgery

 If a relative or another living person gives you a kidney, you can plan your surgery.
 But if you're on a waiting list to get a kidney from a person who has died, your surgery could happen very suddenly.
 When a donor kidney is available, you will probably have surgery within 36 hours.

 The doctor will make a cut (incision) in your lower belly.
-The doctor will place the donated kidney in your lower belly.
-The doctor will connect the blood vessels of the new kidney to your blood vessels.
+The donated kidney will be placed in your lower belly.
+Then the blood vessels of the new kidney will be connected to your blood vessels.
 Then the doctor will connect the ureter of the new kidney to your bladder.
 (A ureter is the tube that carries urine from the kidney to the bladder.)
 Your own kidneys will not be taken out unless they are causing problems.

-The doctor will finish the surgery by closing the cut with stitches or surgical staples.
-These will be removed about 1 to 3 weeks after surgery.
-The cut will leave a scar that will fade with time.
+The incision is closed with stitches or staples.
+These will be removed about 1 to 2 weeks after surgery.
+The incision will leave a scar that will fade with time.

-You may stay in the hospital 5 to 10 days.
+You may stay in the hospital several days.

 What can you expect after a kidney transplant?